 - 48% of respondents are still not able to sign in to cloud applications with a single set of credentials

 Although I would disagree with some points here, for instance, the 3rd point which says 43 percent of employees use sticky notes and spreadsheets.
 Few years ago, I used to work for this company where we had to use numerous different applications, some offline and some online, but all of them required us to change our passwords every 30/60/90 days, and since there are so many different applications, it is quite painful to try and remember passwords for all of them.
 So, we had to use spreadsheets.
-Sticky notes looks a bit far-fetched, though I wouldn’t negate that fact.
+Sticky notes looks a bit far-fetched, though I wouldn’t reject that notion completely of its possibility.